RakhithJK/mailcheck-mailcheck-wiki/String-Distance-Algorithms.md

 Mailcheck uses the sift3 string distance algorithm by default.
+Just pass your preferred string distance function into `distanceFunction` when using mailcheck.

 We are always on the lookout for better alternatives, so send in your pull requests!
 Meanwhile, we have consolidated contributed alternatives below.
-You can pass them into the `Kicksend.mailcheck` method.

 ## Levenshtein Distance
 Returns the strings' edit distance taking into account deletion, insertion, and substitution.